matvop/FavIt/proposal.md

   * Use to communicate input from the user into the database
 + Python
   * Save snapshots on a specified interval
-  * Combine images to create time-lapse video.
   * Generate search-able string to store with media in database(date/time)
-+ HTML5
-  * Use to playback video files
 + JavaScript
   * To enlarge low resolution stream(s) to full/higher resolution streams (pop-up and pause main page streams)
 + HTML/CSS and/or JavaScript